szjug/anything2jpg-with-java/README.md

 Please raise issue if you know better or alternative ways to convert and process images using Java

+# Convert jpeg, png, bmp, wbmp, and gif into jpg using Java (only )

+`io.szjug.ImageConverter7` is enhancement over examples listed below.

 png to jpg conversion is to be relatively easy http://www.mkyong.com/java/convert-png-to-jpeg-image-file-in-java/